selwynpolit/d9book/README.md

 `ddev describe` - show the sql connection ports etc. for connecting sequel pro

 `ddev list` - list sites and urls

 `ddev stop --unlist <projectname>` -- remove project from list until ddev start is run for project

+`ddev export-db --f dbdump1.sql.gz`  - Backup the db often so you can recover in a pinch.
+I use dbdump1 and dbdump2 files so I have a way back to my previous db too.

+`ddev import-db --src=dbdump1.sql.gz` - Restore the db quickly and painlessly

 ### To Enable/disable Xdebug in ddev